KastnerRG/Read_the_docs/docs/project3.rst

 * There is significant amount of parallelism that can be exploited by (partially) unrolling the for-loops.
 Pipelining these (partially) unrolled for-loops should lead to higher throughputs.
 However, you may find that pipelining doesn't make a difference once you have loop unrolling and array partitioning handled well.
 When you try to incorporate pipelining, the major issue you will face is data dependencies.
 You can read more about them `here <https://www.xilinx.com/support/documentation/sw_manuals/xilinx2019_2/ug902-vivado-high-level-synthesis.pdf#page=133>`_.
 Since you have some data dependencies, accessing memory will be the major overhead.
 This is why your estimated clock period may go beyond 10ns; to perform some task within N clock cycles each clock cycle needs to be high for the task to be completed.
 For example, at clock cycle 1 you might write a[1] and at clock cycle 2 you will need to read a[1] which would not be ready as the operation might take 4 clock cycles.
 This is a data dependency issue which is very common in pipelining.
 This is why pipelining does not seem to work well even though your loop unrolling and partitioning is the best you can find.
 Another reason is that the overhead might not be because of the task (it might take only 1 clock cycle), but the memory it is stored in might have only 2 ports or 1 port and this would mean that the memory cannot be accessed in parallel.
 You can see the critical path in the Synthesis log itself.
 Otherwise you can open the Analysis view and view which operation(s) or data path is critical and causing this delay, which in turn limits the performance of pipelining.
 There is a slightly different conversation `here <https://forums.xilinx.com/t5/High-Level-Synthesis-HLS/Pipeline-and-unroll-in-the-for-loop-which-is-better/td-p/909247>`_ that may be helpful to read through.
 This paragraph might make more sense after you complete the project, so be sure to read through it again when you're finalizing your report.

 * There are more efficient methods for performing the DFT that exploit the symmetries of the Fourier constants, e.g., the Fast Fourier Transform (FFT). **Do not use these symmetries.** In other words, treat this like a matrix-vector multiply with unknown matrix values.
-Don’t worry, we will implement FFT architectures soon enough that will fully take advantage of these symmetries in :doc:`Project 4: Fast Fourier Transform (FFT)<project4>`.
+Don’t worry, we will implement FFT architectures soon enough that will fully take advantage of these symmetries in :doc:`Project: Fast Fourier Transform (FFT)<project4>`.

 * You do not need to report your optimizations for your 8 point and 32 point DFT; these folders are provided for your convenience.
 Since these will very likely synthesize much faster than larger point DFT functions, it may be useful to use these to debug your code or in your initial design space exploration.